 Timing of food intake near sleep cycle is associated with increased body fat

 Weight gain and obesity have reached alarming levels.
 Obesity is a massive epidemic worldwide.
 Every year more and more of us are succumbing to the evil grasps of the animal that will eventually contribute to the early death of many Americans.
 I am always looking for research that indicates what I can change to lower my risk of falling back into those old habits or maybe even what those old habits are.
-I recently found a study that showed that showed that meal skipping helped with weight loss.
+I recently found a study that showed that meal skipping helped with weight loss.
 That only makes sense as long as you do not add a whole portion to the meal that precedes or follows it.
 One thing that has been tied to obesity is later eating habits.

 Americans continue to live a busier and busier lifestyle that offers less time for rest and meals.
 I have found that I am coming home later and later from the office and spending less time resting and exercising.
 Our meals are often mindless and eaten on the go.
 I have heard that eating at a later clock hour is a newly described risk factor for adverse metabolic health.
 Experts have given the advice to not eat after a certain hour, yet, how eating at a later circadian time influences body composition is unknown.